fruvs/Copycord/README.md

 > - **Universal Message Export** – Export all messages from any guild into a JSON file with optional Webhook forwarding.
 > - **Real-Time DM Alerts** – Get instant DM notifications for key messages across any guild — and subscribe your members to get notifications too.
 > - **Your Own Bot, Your Rules** – Run a fully independent Discord bot that you control—no restrictions.
-> - **Sleek Web Dashboard** – Manage everything through a modern, easy-to-use web interface.
+> - **Sleek Web Dashboard** – Manage everything through a modern, easy-to-use web app.

 ## Getting Started